Common Pest Identification & Prevention In Edisto Island, SC

 In our area, many different species of ants could find their way into our homes.
 Some, like fire ants, bite and sting, and others, like red carpenter ants, cause costly structural damage inside homes and other structures.
 However, most ants like acrobat ants, pyramid ants, and little black ants are nuisance ants that are difficult to control and eliminate.
 No matter the species, all ants that find a way into your home are capable of contaminating surfaces and food with bacteria and becoming a frustration for you and your family to deal with day after day.
 Ants live outside all around us.
 The smell of food is likely to attract them to your property.
 Open trash cans, recycling bins, outdoor eating areas, pet food, and gardens areas are common targets for ant activity.

-The following prevention tips will help you guard your Edisto Island home from ant activity and make your property less attractive to these regular household pests.
+The following prevention tips will help you guard your Edisto Island home from ants and make your property less attractive to these regular household pests.

 - Many ants, including carpenter ants, are attracted to damp or decaying wood.
 If any wood in your home or on your property is water damaged, immediately remove it and, if necessary, replace it with sound wood.